Setting up Shopify Multi Carrier Shipping Label App

 Configure the product weight & dimensions and choose the right packing method

-In order to calculate the accurate shipping rate of an order, it is very important that you configure the weight of the product correctly.
+To calculate the accurate shipping rate of an order, you must configure the weight of the product correctly.

 To set the weight and dimensions for your products, head to the “Product” section in the app.

 In most of the cases, only weight is required to handle the packaging and calculate the accurate rates.
 So, by default, the app will calculate the rates based on the weight-based packaging method.